wanx-troopers/wanx-troopers.github.io/longcat.md

 > I tried to generate a 12 second video in one go and it had the same repeating issue as wan

 > the multi frame i2v allows extension with motion continuity;
-> those 11 frames are the only context it has for the next segment;
+> those 11 [or 13 ?] frames are the only context it has for the next segment;
 > if your character isnt perfectly in the shot at the boundary, rip

+Apparenlty the authors provided an optional distill LoRa too but it is not functioning perfectly.